LosXabo-dabc-hub/megprorepotwo/README.md

 Machine Learning

 To complete machine learning, time series were forecasted using ARIMA model where autoarima models were built in python.
-DBSCAN algorithm was utilized to separate earthquake clusters and anomalies with 150 kilometer bubble in a minimum grouping of ten.
+Also a DBSCAN algorithm performed clusters analysis in 150 kilometer epsilon bubbles with a minimum grouping of ten based upon USGS earthquake documentation, providing 99.5% compression of 23,412 points down to 116 clusters.

 Big Data Analytics